Apex36|Blogs

 How much does an RTX Spark laptop cost?

-As of June 2026, NVIDIA has not disclosed pricing; you can only register for availability notifications (NVIDIA RTX Spark page, 2026).
-For context, the related DGX Spark desktop launched around $4,699, so expect a premium price tier for the laptops.
+As of June 2026, NVIDIA has not disclosed official RTX Spark laptop pricing; you can only register for availability notifications (NVIDIA RTX Spark page, 2026).
+Based on the related DGX Spark desktop, which launched around $3,999–$4,699, expect RTX Spark laptops to fall in the premium ~$3,000–$5,000+ tier at the fall 2026 launch, with flagship 128GB models from OEMs like Microsoft Surface and Dell sitting at the higher end.

 When can I buy an RTX Spark laptop?